jakkdl/MonUnrail-nimbers/README.md

 ```
 where the other player mirrors your move and leaves you with the same state as the previous example.

 In fact all cases where there are two unconnected identical shapes are a win for the other player, since they can always mirror your move.
-This also works if you try to split the shape, but let's not get too ahead of ourselves here.

 ```
 🟩🟩🟩🟩🟩